BrownDwarf/subsub/README.md

 - pandas
 - seaborn

-To run Starfish you will need Starfish and all of its dependencies.
+Running Starfish requires some specialized knowledge and customized starspot mixture model code.
+You can get a start by reading the docs for [Starfish](https://github.com/iancze/Starfish) and all of its dependencies.

 License

-Copyright 2018 the Authors.
+Copyright 2018-2020 the Authors.
 All rights reserved.